Getting triggered during the holidays does not make you inadequate, unworthy, or less evolved than you thought you were.

 2. Communicate early.

-Do not let it bubble and boil.
+Don’t let it bubble and boil.

 Try to separate the current situation from past events and feelings that could feel connected.
-Keep it clean and in the present tense.

 3. Support your nervous system.

-You’ll feel cozier and happier in your body if your nervous system knows you’re safe.
-Ramp up the meditation, kundalini, dancing, FUN exercise, hot baths, and orgasms.
+You’ll feel more grounded in your body and better equipped to handle triggers if your nervous system knows you’re safe.

 All these things engage the relaxation response (parasympathetic nervous system), making you feel calmer, happier, and more able to respond rather than react.